Edward Sheerien School

 Edward Sheerien School was a comprehensive school in Barnsley, South Yorkshire, England.

-It had approximately 800 pupils, ages 11–16.
-The school was where a large portion of the motion picture Kes was filmed in 1969.
+The school had approximately 800 pupils, ages 11–16.
+The original Edward Sheerien School (1957-1992) was located on Newstead Road, Athersley, before moving to Carlton Road in 1992.
+The Carlton Road school site was where a large portion of the motion picture Kes was filmed in 1969.

+History

+St Helen's school

-The school site was previously occupied by St Helens Comprehensive School, until being amalgamated with Edward Sheerien School in 1992.
-St Helen's opened on 22 November 1963 to cater for children from the Athersley South and Monk Bretton area of Barnsley.
-The original Edward Sheerien School was located on Newstead Road Athersley North.
+The Carlton school site was previously occupied by St Helens Comprehensive School, until being amalgamated with Edward Sheerien School in 1992.

+St Helen's County Secondary School, on Carlton Lane, opened on 22 November 1963 to cater for children from the Athersley South and Monk Bretton area of Barnsley.

+Original school

+Edward Sheerien was leader of the Labour group on Barnsley council from 1923 to 1958.
+The original Edward Sheerien County Secondary School was located on Newstead Road in Athersley North.
+It opened in 1956.
+Harry Pickering Lockwood was headmaster until 1971.
+A £500,000 sports centre was built next door in 1983.

+This building was demolished in 1993.

+Exam results

+In 1997 it had terrible GCSE results.
+33% passed no GCSEs whatsoever.